danfuzz/samizdat/doc/library-guide/Cmp.md

 This works by first checking the classes of the two values.
 If they are different, this returns a value based on the per-class order of the classes.
-Otherwise, this calls `value.totalOrder(other)` to determine the result.
+Otherwise, this calls `value.crossOrder(other)` to determine the result.

 **Note:** This is the method which underlies the implementation of all cross-class ordering methods.